 The moments immediately following a car accident are some of the most stressful that a person can experience.
 After you’ve checked to make sure that you and your passengers are okay, it’s typical for your mind to turn to the future and how you will pay for your injuries and damages to your vehicle.
 Because your mind is preoccupied with the aftermath of your wreck, it’s common to forget to get a copy of the police report.

 While you usually won’t be able to use a police report in court, obtaining a copy of this report can be an important part of proving your claim.
-Discover why you need a police report after a serious car accident and learn how an experienced attorney can help with your injury claim.
+Discover why you need a police report after a serious car accident and learn how an experienced South Carolina car accident attorney can help with your injury claim.

 Using a Police Report Outside of Court

 There are many ways you can use a police report following a car accident, but first, you will need to obtain a copy.
 Fortunately, this is the easiest part of the process.
 All you need to do is call the law enforcement agency that came to your accident and request a copy of the report.
 It may also be possible for you to make a request online.

 After you’ve received your copy of the police report, it can be useful in several different ways.

 First, your police report will contain valuable information about your accident, including the names and contact information of the parties involved, as well as witnesses and a description of the crime scene and information about the weather at the time of your accident.
 Second, it’s possible to use your police report as leverage during settlement negotiations, especially if the report indicates the fault of the other driver.